 The horse and lunger are considered a competitive unit; the horse’s way of going makes up 20% of the final score and the lunger receives a medal as well as the vaulter(s) performing on the horse.

-A team is made up of one horse, one lunger and seven vaulters.
-The competition is made up of two rounds – a Compulsory and Freestyle test (round 1), and a second freestyle test (round 2).
+A team is made up of one horse, one lunger and six vaulters.
+The competition is made up of three tests across two rounds – a Compulsory and Freestyle test (round 1), and a second freestyle test (round 2).

-The compulsory and first freestyle tests are qualifiers for round 2, and after averaging the teams scores for both rounds, the top twelve nations go through to contest the second freestyle test.
+The compulsory and first freestyle tests are qualifiers for round 2, and after averaging the teams scores from both, the top twelve squads go through to contest the second freestyle test.

 Scoring: Teams are scored out of ten during each round; all three scores are added together and divided by three to give the final score.